matecat/subfiltering/README.md

 $filter = Filter::getInstance(new FeatureSet());
 ```

-The only required argument is a valid instance of `Matecat\SubFiltering\Contracts\FeatureSetInterface`.
+The only required argument is a concrete implementation of `Matecat\SubFiltering\Contracts\FeatureSetInterface`.

 There are three more arguments you can pass: